named-data/StateVectorSync/README.md

 - [SVChat](https://github.com/pulsejet/svchat): An Angular-based chat application featuring the TypeScript version of SVS for group communication.

 # License
-StateVectorSync is an open source project licensed under the LGPL version 2.1.
+StateVectorSync is an open source project licensed under the CC-BY-SA 4.0.
 See [LICENSE](./LICENSE) for more information.

+Different licenses for the implementations might apply.